How to Negotiate Salary for Your Next Career Move

 - Achievements and results

-- Unique set of skills and attributes (e.g. bilingualism)
+- Unique skill set and qualities (e.g., bilingualism)

 - Industry knowledge